 Copyright David Hodgkinson

-Education Lab is a research and action group on Interdisciplinary Computer Science Education.
+Education Lab is a research and action group on Interdisciplinary Computer Science, Electronics and Electronic Engineering Education.
 Led by William Marsh, Paul Curzon and Peter McOwan, it is part of the Cognitive Science group at the School of Electronic Engineering and Computer Science, Queen Mary University of London.
 Our work has been funded to date by over £4 million in grants and donations from the Research Councils, Government and Industry.

 We aim to

-- develop innovative, globally leading approaches for teaching interdisciplinary computer science and digital technologies;
+- develop innovative, effective globally leading approaches for teaching and learning interdisciplinary computer science, electronic engineering and digital technologies;

-- create resources and educational technology that are used internationally to inspire and educate;
+- create pedagogically strong educational resources that are used internationally to inspire and educate;

 Our current projects are exploring topics such as: